 There was also a flow-on effect from the concert.
 Supporters from outside of the Woodford District were booking local accommodation, camping at the Showgrounds (some for a few days), coming early to have a look around Woodford, and spending money in the town.
 This, of course, delighted event organisers and local businesses.

 2019 was an even bigger and more successful year; only COVID prevented the 2020 concert from going ahead.

-2021 was different, however, with the event moving from the hall and up to the Woodford Showgrounds.
+In 2021 the event moved from the hall to the Woodford Showgrounds.
 These regional concerts would need a name.
 The inaugural SwineSong concert went ahead in May, with the Woodford SES and Stanmore Rural Fire Brigade also jumping in to assist.
 Local businesses (Peries IGA, Woodford Dominos Pizzas, Fernwood Gyms Morayfield & Noosa, and Woodford Gardens) came on board as SwineSong sponsors.
 Children from the Woodford State School Choir stepped up for a rousing performance, much to the delight of parents and the audience, while Felicity Kircher and Vic Kena’s Aussie Uke Show kicked the evening off.

 The potential to repeat the format elsewhere became apparent and plans were put into place to determine the feasibility of taking the concerts further out into Regional Queensland.
 It was determined to be viable.

 So now, to explain it simply, the plan is this: